 I earned my BA and MSLIS degrees from The University of Tennessee at Knoxville (UTK).
 Following my graduation from Library School I was hired as a Program Director in the Office of Research Administration reporting directly to the Chancellor for Research.
 During this time I worked with regional economic development activities including programs of the Oak Ridge National Laboratory and the Tennessee Valley Authority.
 I became one of the UT System’s most productive Principle Investigators developing and managing research and development cooperative agreements between the University and various Federal Agencies.

-My interest in rural economic development led me to participation in the Social Entrepreneurship Program of the Algernon Sydney Sullivan Foundation.
-I became Campbell’s first Sullivan Foundation Faculty Fellow in 2015, and have served as Campbell’s Sullivan Foundation Liaison since 2018.
+My interest in rural economic development led to my participation in the Social Entrepreneurship Program of the Algernon Sydney Sullivan Foundation.
+I became Campbell’s first Sullivan Foundation Faculty Fellow in 2015, and served as Campbell’s first Sullivan Foundation Liaison.

 I invest in our local foodshed through Slow Money North Carolina and have served several terms as a Board Member of the Harnett County Arts Council.